How To Receive Payments in QuickBooks Online

-In this tutorial, you’ll learn how to receive payments in QuickBooks Online while offsetting the accounts receivable created when you issued an invoice as we cover how to record payments received on outstanding customer invoices.
-If you’re looking to learn how to receive payment when no invoice has been issued, then head over to our next tutorial, How To Create and Send QuickBooks Online Sales Receipts.
+In this tutorial, you’ll learn how to receive payments in QuickBooks Online while offsetting the accounts receivable created when you issued an invoice.
+We will also show you how to verify whether the payment was applied correctly.
+If you’re looking to learn how to receive payment when no invoice has been issued, then head over to our tutorial on how to create and send QuickBooks Online sales receipts.

 Tip: